zavolanlab/bindz-rbp/README.md

 ## General information

-BindingScanner infers binding sites of distinct regulators by calculating their binding probabilities with [MotEvo].
+BindingScanner infers binding sites of distinct regulators by calculating posterior probabilities with [MotEvo], given the sequence specificity of regulators, represented as position-specific weight matrices.

-The tool is implemented as a [Snakemake] computational workflow.
+The tool is implemented as a [Snakemake] workflow.

 > ![rule_graph][rule-graph]